oxodao/homelab/README.md

 - https://paper.home.lan => Paperless
 - https://git.home.lan => Gitea

+### Additional setup

+#### Jellyfin

+You need to do the initial setup of Jellyfin.

+The media mount from the NAS (shares ZFS dataset) should contain your media.
+Create collections as you wish.

+You also need to enable hardware acceleration, VA-API on the standard render node.
+For the `i3-10100` you can use the default decoders + `HEVC`, `VP8`, `MPEG2` and `VP9` (Don't trust google on this one, this list was obtained by `vainfo`.
+The quora answer is a liar).

+You also need to setup the metadata folder and the transcodes folder to be `/metadata` and `/transcodes`.
+This is important as the data folder is backed up and you don't want those to be included in the backup process.

+#### Gitea

+Do the setup as you would do on a standard Gitea install.
+The only thing you have to change is the SSH port that should be `22` instead of `2222`.

+Don't forget to create your admin account during the setup!

 ## License
 > Copyright © 2023 Oxodao
 > This work is free.
 You can redistribute it and/or modify it under the